mcbridematt/vyos-arm64-builder/README.md

 * sudo access from the current user

+# Other efforts:

+Graham Hayes built his own version here: [https://github.com/grahamhayes/vyos-build/](https://github.com/grahamhayes/vyos-build/).
+The main difference is that this one doesn't use a container to do builds.
+See [Ten64 forum discussion](https://forum.traverse.com.au/t/vyos-build-my-repo/181)

 # Usage:
 Run ./build.sh to build the 'vyos-build' container and then packages and image.